-Both are platforms which organisations can use to host their software/applications and have them supported by Oracle.
-But the simple difference is that Oracle’s Public Cloud is managed by Oracle themselves, whereas customers on their Private Cloud have much more control.
+Both are platforms that organisations can use to host their software/applications and have them supported by Oracle.
+But the simple difference is that Oracle’s Public Cloud is managed by Oracle, whereas customers on its Private Cloud have much more control.

 But what does this mean practically for organisations?

-- Customisation: Public Cloud customers will have limited ability to customise their Cloud environments and how they are used, including the scale of the Cloud environment you have purchased (more on this later).
+- Customisation: Public Cloud customers will have limited ability to customise their Cloud environments, including the scale of the Cloud environment they have purchased (more on this later).
 Private Cloud customers have more ability to adjust their usage and the controls of their Cloud environment to suit their needs.

-- Security and Updates: Organisations on the Public Cloud will be sharing their space with others; shared services, downtime, security policies, and update schedules – also meaning their systems always have to be on the latest versions.
+- Security and updates: Organisations on the Public Cloud will be sharing their space with others – shared services, downtime, security policies, and update schedules – which means their systems always have to be on the latest versions.
 You can imagine the problems this can cause when your systems have multiple connections to others.
-Private Cloud customers can define their own security rules and update schedules – they choose when and if to apply updates.
+Private Cloud customers can define their own security rules and update schedules; they choose when and if to apply updates.

-While the Public Cloud licencing is initially cheaper than the Private version, Public Cloud can be very limiting to an organisation.
+While the Public Cloud licensing is initially cheaper than the Private version, Public Cloud can be very limiting to an organisation.

-So while your initial costs may be lower with Public Cloud, many organisations quickly feel trapped by the restrictions and end up paying a much higher cost.
+So while your initial costs may be lower with Public Cloud, many organisations are trapped by the restrictions and end up paying a much higher cost.

 We’ve already been successful in helping many of our customers escape an Oracle Public Cloud contract.

-One customer, the European transport provider Arriva, were using Oracle applications, hosted and supported by the Oracle Managed (Public) Cloud.
-They wanted out:
+One customer, the European transport provider Arriva, was using Oracle applications, hosted and supported by the Oracle Managed (Public) Cloud.
+It wanted out:

-- Arriva were always on the most up-to-date version of their applications, but this wasn’t necessarily a benefit to them.
-Arriva’s business model and roadmap dictated that they needed to modify their systems in line with franchise requirements.
-Being on Oracle’s Managed (Public) Cloud meant they didn’t have this flexibility.
-They were effectively altering themselves to suit their Oracle product, rather than (as it should be) the other way around.
+- Arriva was always on the most up-to-date version of its applications, but this wasn’t necessarily a benefit.
+Arriva’s business model and roadmap dictated that it needed to modify its systems in line with franchise requirements.
+Being on Oracle’s Managed Public Cloud meant it didn’t have this flexibility.
+It was effectively changing to suit its Oracle product, rather than (as it should be) the other way around.

-- Arriva also wanted to transition their services over to SAP, but again, being locked into their contract on Oracle’s Managed (Public) Cloud made it difficult to achieve.
+- Arriva also wanted to transition its services over to SAP.
+However, since it was locked into its contract on Oracle’s Managed Public Cloud, it was difficult to achieve this.

-- Finally, being on Oracle’s Public Cloud meant that they were stuck with Oracle’s vendor support.
-Arriva saw a 4% price increase year-on-year to their support fees, (over)paying for Oracle’s underwhelming maintenance service, and SLAs on issue responses only, not resolutions.
+- Finally, being on Oracle’s Public Cloud meant that it was stuck with Oracle Support.
+Arriva saw a 4% price increase year-on-year to its support fees.
+It felt like it was overpaying for Oracle’s underwhelming maintenance service and SLAs on issue responses only (not resolutions).

-When Arriva switched from Oracle’s vendor support, to Support Revolution, we switched them from their Oracle Public Cloud to an AWS Private Cloud, thus restoring Arriva’s control of their systems.
-During this transition, we also moved Arriva to our support services and onboarded them onto our systems, ensuring a seamless handover of any ongoing issues, and reducing their maintenance fees.
+When Arriva switched from Oracle Support to Support Revolution, we switched its systems from Oracle Public Cloud to an AWS Private Cloud.
+This restored Arriva’s control of its systems.
+During this transition, we also moved Arriva to our support services and onboarded it to our systems.
+We ensured a seamless handover of any ongoing issues, and reduced its maintenance fees.

-The benefits of our hard work?
-Arriva have saved over 50% on their support bills, and while they are continuing to use the same Oracle software, now they can scale more effectively, and move to other applications should they need to.
-Arriva have regained their flexibility and taken back control of their roadmap, all for a fraction of their previous price.
+What were the benefits of our hard work?
+Arriva has saved over 50% on its support bills.
+While it’s continuing to use the same Oracle software, it can scale more effectively, and move to other applications should it need to.
+Arriva has regained its flexibility and taken back control of its roadmap, all for a fraction of its previous price.

 Rethinking your Cloud strategy to make savings

-Operational expenses are one of the highest outgoing finances in most organisations, and the likes of Oracle, their restrictive contracts and frequent price increases, don’t help.
-It is worth asking: what are you gaining, from being on the Oracle Public Cloud?
-If it is simply a matter of cost, rather than being on the Private version, then consider what you’re getting for the price you’re paying.
+Operational expenses are one of the highest outgoing finances in most organisations.
+The likes of Oracle, with its restrictive contracts and frequent price increases, don’t help.
+It is worth asking: what are you gaining from being on Oracle Public Cloud?
+If it is simply a matter of cost, then consider what you’re getting for the price you’re paying.

-We’ll cut your support fees by at least 50% as a start, getting rid of any unnecessary shelfware and licensing fees in the process, to bring your costs down further.
-We’ll move you onto an alternative Private Cloud, giving you back your autonomy.
-And we’ll even take care of Business as Usual (BAU) processes, like security, patching, and legislative updates.
+We’ll cut your support fees by at least 50% as a start.
+We then get rid of any unnecessary shelfware and licensing fees in the process to bring your costs down further.
+We can also move you onto an alternative Private Cloud, giving you back your autonomy.
+We’ll even take care of Business as Usual (BAU) processes, like security, patching, and legislative updates.

 Find out right away just how much you could save: